rffrasca/PDFKeeper/README.md

 * With PDFKeeper, the following functions can be performed on a selected document: PDF viewing with the bundled or default viewer; PDF bursting; flag document state management; notes viewing and editing; keywords, PDF preview, PDF text, and search term snippets (when applicable) are also displayed for viewing.
 * Export selected PDF documents with their category, tax year, notes, and flag state from the database for easy importing.

-These features are available in version 8.0.0.
+These features are available in version 8.0.0 and above.

 ### Release History
 Full release history is available in the [Changelog](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Changelog.md).